priyankjoshi/CovidApi/readme.md

+#Covid API
-#This is a spring boot application which expose Endpoint to get the data using filters like country and date.
+This is a spring boot application which expose Endpoint to get the data using filters like country and date.

 COVID-19 data can be pulled from from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports